A Blog For Those Affected By Environmental And Invisible Illnesses Written By Fellow Survivors

 However, confronting the situation head-on isn't always as easy as it appears to be.
 Excessive drinking can have a negative impact on your life in the long term.
 If you've lost the ability to control your alcohol intake, then you've probably developed alcoholism or alcohol dependence.

 There will always come a time wherein cutting back isn't enough.
 You need treatment options and other ways wherein you can make a change and give up alcohol entirely.
+Detox Baltimore is one of those options.

 Start with your doctor